nturaga/bioc-galaxy-integration/README.md

 ### Quick summary

-A Galaxy tool is defined by a **Tool definition file** or **Tool wrapper** in XML format and has three important components:
+A Galaxy tool is defined by two components.
+The first component is a **Tool definition file** (or **Tool wrapper**) in XML format.
+This file contains three important parts:

 1. *Inputs* - Single or multiple input files
 2. *Outputs* - Single or multiple output files
 3. *Command* - The command which needs to be run by Galaxy via the R interpreter

-The final component needed for integrating an R/Bioconductor tool is a **Custom R script** which uses the R/Bioconductor tool to perform an analysis.
+The second component needed for integrating an R/Bioconductor tool is a **Custom R script** which uses the R/Bioconductor tool to perform an analysis.

 Some excellent resources for more information:
 - [Official Galaxy Tool Wiki](https://wiki.galaxyproject.org/Admin/Tools/)